sheaspradley/ScanRelay-Pi/README.md

 # ScanRelay

-Listens to the Uniden BCD436HP scanner, transcribes each transmission with `whisper.cpp` on the Pi 5, and relays any transmission that mentions **My Keyword** or the road **12345** over a private Meshtastic channel (index 2) to your Heltec V4 nodes.
+Listens to the Uniden BCD436HP scanner, transcribes each transmission with `whisper.cpp` on the Pi 5, and relays any transmission that mentions **My Keyword** or the road **12345** over a private Meshtastic channel (index 2) to your Meshtastic nodes.

 Everything else is dropped silently.